DEMCON/libstored.net/README.md

 - Debugger
   - All commands are supported except:
    - ReadMem ('R') / WriteMem ('W')
-   - Flush (f), not needed since compression is not implemented.
+   - Flush ('f'), not needed since compression is not implemented.
 - Synchronizer

 ### Protocol layers